See More of the Last Frontier on Our Small-Group Wilderness Immersion

 Day 1: Fairbanks, Alaska

-Our Alaska nature safari begins in Fairbanks, Alaska's "second city" and capital of the Interior, which retains its frontier flavor with pioneer saloons, paddle wheelers and outlying mining camps.
+Our Alaska nature safari begins in Fairbanks, Alaska's "second city" and capital of the Interior, which retains its frontier flavor with pioneer saloons, paddlewheelers and

 Days 2 & 3: Denali National Park—Kantishna

-Athabascan Indian name—Denali—means "The Great One."
-From our remote base 90 miles inside the park we have time and space to encounter authentic wilderness.
-Hiking, nature walks, biking, fishing and optional flightseeing are available.
+Travel south through boreal forest and along the Nenana River to Denali National Park.
+At 6 million acres—larger than the state of Massachusetts—Denali is one of the world’s great wilderness preserves.
+The park's namesake is the highest peak in North America, towering 20,320 feet over the tundra and taiga that provide habitat for wolves, grizzlies, moose and caribou.
+Formerly known as Mt.
+McKinley, its Athabascan Native name—Denali—means "The Great One."
+From our remote base 90 miles inside the park, we have time and space to encounter genuine wilderness.
+Hiking, nature walks, mountain biking, fishing and optional flightseeing over the glaciers of Denali are available.
 The climate and environment of Alaska's interior at this latitude is harsh much of the year, and it takes a vast amount of habitat to sustain animals.
-Wildlife encounters thus tend to be fleeting,
+Wildlife encounters thus tend to be fleeting, though always thrilling.

 Days 5 & 6: Talkeetna / Girdwood